Six Sigma In The Bloodstream

-- Incorporating customer requirements into business processes
+- Incorporating customer requirements into business processes,

-- Integrating business management skills into each element of the organisation effectively
+- Integrating business management skills into each element of the organisation effectively,

-- Analysing causes of process and output variation with statistical and non-statistical tools systematically
+- Analysing causes of process and output variation with statistical and non-statistical tools systematically,

-- Instilling people with the ability to get involved, and initiate, their own improvement projects cross-functional and company-wide
+- Instilling people with the ability to get involved, and initiate, their own improvement projects cross-functional and company-wide,

-- Tracking performance honestly over time
+- Tracking performance honestly over time.

 Leadership’s role is critical, especially at the outset, because leaders communicate and reinforce the power Six Sigma has to achieve business objectives.
-Without buy-in from leadership, Six Sigma simply will not work.
+Without buy-in from leadership, it simply will not work.
 It must be reinforced from high and adopted from each internal level and process area.
 When done well, Six Sigma has the ability to create a truly customer focused workforce – and organisation.